Monicalr0/xkcd-case-website/README.md

 # xkcd-case-website by Minyi Ma
 This is the technical case study assigned by Stratus360.
-Sorry for submitting at the last hour and some orgnizing or imperfect part of this project, which caused by I was really busy this week.
-But I tried to implement all the required feature (including bonus) and thought about the potential improvement I can do in the future.
+Due to personal circumstances I was not able to commmit the too much time in the project, so sorry for submitting at the last hour and some orgnizing issue or imperfect part of this project.
+But I've implemented all the required features (including bonus) and write down my thoughts about the potential improvement I can make in the future.

 ## Deployed Website:
 The link to the website deployed using Heroku can be found at: https://damp-shelf-27004.herokuapp.com.
 Here my assumption is it will start by a welcoming page, then by clicking random or input comic strips to the URL, the user will be redirect to corresponding comic strips page.